reinterpretcat/vrp/README.md

     cargo build --release

-Built binaries can be found in the `./target/release` directory.
+Built binaries can be found in the `./target/release` directory and can be run using `vrp-cli` executable, e.g.:

+    ./target/release/vrp-cli solve solomon examples/data/scientific/solomon/C101.100.txt --log

-Alternatively, you can try to run the following script from the project root:
+Alternatively, you can try to run the following script from the project root (with `pragmatic` format only):

     ./solve_problem.sh examples/data/pragmatic/objectives/berlin.default.problem.json